-You choose a file format every time you record, bounce, or use "Offline Processing or "PC audio import".
-To change the selection, pressing the "Properties" button on either the Transport Controls, Bounce Window, Offline Processing Window, or PC Audio import window, will show the Properties page for the file you are about to record, and you can change the details at this point.
+You choose a file format every time you record and bounce.
+To change the file format, pressing the 'Properties' button on either the Transport Controls, Bounce Window, or Offline Processing Window, will show the Properties page for the file you are about to record, and you can change the details at this point.